 - IB Leisure

-We are committed to supporting our employees to ensure that we all have the skills, knowledge and behaviours to respond positively to change and deliver efficient customer focused services to the people of our Borough.
-Our Corporate Training and Development programme provides:
+We are committed to supporting the learning and development of our employees to ensure that we all have the skills, knowledge and behaviours to respond positively to change and deliver efficient customer focused services to the people of our Borough.
+Our learning and development programme provides:

 Equality staff forums